 For more information, click Lights at Lafarge.

-In 2017 the attraction starts up on November 25th and it typically runs until around the third week in January.
+In 2018 the attraction will probably start up around November 24th and it typically runs until around the third week in January.

 4. Heritage Christmas in Burnaby